uea-teaching/graphics1-2022/lectures/projections.md

 ::: notes
-we want to find x_i - the image coordinate - we know the camera coordinate. there is a reason why we put d in the denominator of the denominator...
+we want to find x_i - the image coordinate - we know the camera coordinate. using similar triangles... there is a reason why we put d in the denominator of the denominator...
+Take a strong note of x_i
 :::

 ## {data=auto-animate="true"}